Basement hideouts, industrial marvels and subterranean studios. You’ll find art in the most surprising of places in Leeds…

 Go and show your support to the Leeds artists of tomorrow at the Stanley and Audrey Burton Gallery.
 It’s part of the University of Leeds but that doesn’t mean it’s just for students.
 Open to the public since 1970, it’s a little-known gem of an art space.
 It’s home to the University Art Collection and features a lovely selection of European and British paintings, plus prints dating from the 17th century all the way through to the modern day.
 Temporary exhibitions keep the offering fresh and the graduate art displays are always a highlight.

 The Stanley and Audrey Burton Gallery, Parkinson Building, Woodhouse Lane, University of Leeds, Leeds, West Yorkshire, LS2 9JT.

 The Craft Centre and Design Gallery

-Boasting an excellent selection of art works in a newly refurbished building, The Craft Centre and Design Gallery is one to seek out.
+Boasting an excellent selection of art works, The Craft Centre and Design Gallery is one to seek out.
 Hidden away underneath Leeds City Art Gallery it’s all too easy to miss, but take the steps down next time you’re there and you’ll be richly rewarded.
 Disciplines like woodcutting jewellery making, ceramics and prints cosy up alongside a whole bunch of original art that is available to buy.
 Support the underdog and you’ll likely return home with a mighty fine gift in your pocket.